 Spa and revive

-After the intensity of São Paulo’s city centre, head back to the peaceful haven of Palácio Tangará to restore your equilibrium.
-Relax by the pool, watch cockatoos dance between the trees, and soak in the fresh air.
-Take a spa treatment as a couple, or alone – with exclusive therapies by our Flora Spa experts.
-Return to your suite for a crushed iced fruit juice on your terrace or balcony, overlooking the lush tropical forest, before getting dressed for evening cocktails.
+After the intensity of the city centre, retreat to the peaceful haven of Palácio Tangará to restore your equilibrium.
+Relax by the pool to watch cockatoos flitting between the trees and drink in the fresh air.
+Flora Spa offers many exclusive treatments and therapies to enjoy alone or with your partner.
+Return to your suite for a crushed-iced fruit juice on the terrace, looking out over the lush tropical forest, before dressing for evening cocktails

 Champagne and history

 The Pateo do Palácio is the perfect place to consider the romantic origins of the palace, while sipping a glass of champagne.
 In the late 1940s, the extraordinarily wealthy playboy industrialist “Baby” Pignatari was renowned for romancing glamorous women in the world’s most glamorous places, dispatching diamond necklaces, demijohns of perfume and roomfuls of flowers.
 In one magnificently romantic gesture, Baby built Tangará for his beautiful wife Ira von Fürstenberg.
 But ultimately, he couldn’t resist the playboy lifestyle and both his wife and Tangará were abandoned – until Oetker Collection revived the palace for its guests.

-Dinner is by candlelight, in utter elegance, with views over the gardens and park through floor-to-ceiling French doors at the elegant Tangará Jean-Georges restaurant.
-Chef Jean-Georges Vongerichten is thrilled to present his restaurant, and first South American venture, at Palácio Tangará.
-He is inspired by the abundant local produce and cheerful lifestyle of Paulistas and hopes to inspire diners likewise with his cuisine.
+Enjoy dinner by candlelight, with views over the gardens and park through floor-to-ceiling French doors at the elegant Tangará Jean-Georges restaurant.
+Chef Jean-Georges Vongerichten is thrilled to present his first South American restaurant at the palace.
+Inspired by the abundant local produce and cheerful lifestyle of the Paulistas, he hopes to inspire diners likewise with his cuisine.